SolidLabResearch/WhatsInAPod/content/4_comparison.md

 ### Data querying comparison
+The organizational structure of data published over the interface influences the query resolution and optimization process.
+Other differences such as the granularity with which the data can be accessed influences the querying process.

 #### Linked data platform interfaces
 rely for querying on their data organization, or on derived interfaces to support querying requirements.